petecarapetyan/webappwriter/docs/rocket-themes/all/plagiarism/index.md

 Webster defines an "archetype" as "the original pattern or model of which all things of the same type are representations or copies" or "a perfect example"

+## Is look and feel copyrightable?

+That kind of question is way beyond my pay grade, but [this article](https://newmedialaw.proskauer.com/2016/02/05/website-html-is-copyrightable-even-if-look-and-feel-is-not/#:~:text=The%20Compendium%20states%20that%20while,dress%20under%20the%20Lanham%20Act.%5D) seems to say that there is nothing to worry about, all HTML/CSS is original to these themes, virtually none is copied from other sites.

+There may be exceptions with HTML/CSS snippets copied from tutorial sites or from stackoverflow, for example, but that would hardly make these themes unique or vulnerable, at least as far as copyright goes?

 ## Are these themes intended as a copy?

 These themes are starter themes, made to merely prove out the idea of theme-ablity for Rocket or other 11ty sites.